 Plan your round the night before

-If you take the time to review the golf course the night before your round - particularly when you're teeing up at a new track - you could avoid potential card-wrecking disasters.
+If you take the time to preview the golf course the night before your round - particularly when you're teeing up at a new track - you could avoid potential card-wrecking disasters.

-Use your Hole19 App to look at the layout, and you could utilise the Notes feature on particularly tricky holes to remind yourself of ideal club selection and your general strategy.
+If you're a Premium user, you can utilise the Notes feature on particularly tricky holes to remind yourself of your preferred club selection and general strategy.

 Clean those clubs